10km Route Description

 Please follow directions of the race organiser on the day.

 Parking is available on Golf Course Road however we anticipate many participants will get dropped off

 There will be a “drop trailer” available to leave personal items/ coats – please provide your own bag and ideally label it with your name.
 These will be transported to the finish line to collect there.
 No valuables please.

 Transport to Start

-Transport from the “check in” at Lions Park to the start is available at $15pp
+Transport will be available from Lions Park to the start of the race at $15pp

 Book your transport via your registration link.

-Lions Park is in Te Anau town centre, easy walking distant to the cafes and accommodations
+Lions Park is in Te Anau town centre, between Te Anau Terrace and Mokanui Street, easy walking distant to the cafes and accommodations

 Map of Route